linuxboot/heads-wiki/Installing-Heads.md

 ```
 cbfs -o /media/x230.rom -a "heads/initrd/.gnupg/keys/public.key" -f /media/gnupg/public.key
-cbfs -o /media/x230.rom -a "heads/initrd/.gnupg/keys/private_stub.key" -f /media/gnupg/private_stub.key
 ```

-Any name can be used as long as the it is preceded by `heads/initrd/.gnupg/keys/` and you can used a combined the public and private stubs (by `cat`ing them together).
+Any name can be used as long as the it is preceded by `heads/initrd/.gnupg/keys/`.

 After these files are added to the `/media/x230.rom`, you should flash the full ROM: